-A first-year student is an individual who has never attended a post-secondary institution after high school graduation (or the equivalent).
+A first-year student is an individual who has never attended a post-secondary institution after graduating from high school (or the equivalent).
 A first-year student generally does not possess any academic credentials other than a high school diploma, GED®, or adult high school equivalency diploma, unless they obtained a higher-level credential through a concurrent high school enrollment program.